vikashkr117/machinelearningblr.github.io/_posts/2017-12-16-second-meetup-tutorial.md

   - Tutorials Video Notebook
 ---

 > This post contains contents for the 2nd Hands-On MLBLR MeetUp.
-Video will be posted once event finishes.

 ## How to follow this video?